What is an Elopement? - Brookings, OR Elopement Photographer

 Can I invite people to an elopement?

 Because eloping has a past reputation as a shameful way to get married, it’s often thought that you have to elope alone.
 Eloping alone is still a great option but you can also invite people.
 One of the goals of elopements with guests is to only invite people you truly want there.
 I often draw on my own experience eloping for examples.
 My husband and I are very close to our families and couldn’t elope without them present.
 It was a no-brainer to invite them.
 (If you want to read more about my personal eloping experience, follow the link.)
-On the other hand, not everyone is close to their family.
+Just because you're close with family also doesn't mean you need to invite them.
+There's lots of ways to include your family that don't require their physical presence (think letters and video chat!).
 This eliminates the obligation to invite those you don’t actually want in attendance.

 Why are there so few guests at elopements?